 As can be seen from the diagram, the hip comprises an acetabular socket within the pelvis.
-The bone in the socket is covered with a lining surface cartilage.
-The socket itself is subsequently ‘deepened’ by a rim of cartilage (the labrum) that is circumferentially attached to the bony rim, further enhancing stability.
+The bone in the socket is covered with a lining of a highly-specialised and durable layer called the ‘articular cartilage’.
+The socket itself is subsequently ‘deepened’ by a rim of a more fibrous cartilage, the labrum, that is circumferentially attached to the bony rim, further enhancing stability.

 The capsule extends some way down the neck of the femur as is demonstrated in the diagram.
-This capsule surrounds the joint, containing the joint fluid.
-The capsule has stretch sensors within it.
-It is these sensors that detect an increase in joint fluid (swelling) within the capsule that can occur in the early stages of arthritis or, indeed, following injury.
+This capsule surrounds the joint and contains the joint fluid.
+The hip capsule itself has stretch sensors within it.
+It is these sensors that detect an increase in joint fluid, ‘swelling’ within the capsule, as can occur in the early stages of arthritis or following injury.
 This ‘stretch’ of the capsule can result in a sensation of stiffness and discomfort in the hip without any obvious external signs as the hip joint itself is deep beneath the muscles that move it.

-There are a number of muscle groups that attach to the proximal femur.
-These muscle groups allow us to move the hip with wonderfully detailed control to facilitate the excellent range of movement that is possible in the hip.
+There are a number of muscle groups that cross the hip joint, attaching both to the bony pelvis and to the proximal femur.
+These muscle groups allow us to move the hip with wonderfully-detailed control and with power to facilitate the excellent range of movements that are possible in the hip.

 The main muscles that flex the hip are the psoas, the anterior part of the gluteus medius muscle and the quadriceps muscles that attach to the anterior part of the proximal femur.